microchip-pic-avr-examples/avr64ea48-digital-filters-mplab-mcc/kalman/README.md

 ## Examples in this repo
 This repo contains a pre-made example located in the kalman_example_gravity which tries to estimate the gravitational acceleration based on some preloaded data.
 It is this example which is used to do the measurements given in the result section.
 The example has been slightly modified to toggle PB2 at the beginning and end of the init as well as at the beginning and end of each kalman filter iteration.
 This is used to create the Cycle measurements.
-Refer to the Microchip Application Note AN4515 "Processing Analog Sensor Data with Digital Filtering" for a discussion of that code.
+Refer to the[Microchip Application Note AN4515: "Processing Analog Sensor Data with Digital Filtering"](https://ww1.microchip.com/downloads/en/Appnotes/ProcessAnalogSensorDataDigitalFiltering-DS00004515.pdf) for a discussion of that code.

 The kalman_example file is not a full example, but just shows how to use the Kalman Filter factories.